Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-teach-dog-basic-tricks.md

 ---
+author: For Pets With Love
+categories:
-title: "How to Teach Dog Basic Tricks: Easy Training Guide"
+- Dog Training
+datepublished: '2026-04-22'
-description: "Teach your dog fun and useful tricks with positive reinforcement.
-Learn sit, stay, come, down, and more with step-by-step instructions for all skill levels."
+description: Teach your dog fun and useful tricks with positive reinforcement.
+Learn sit, stay, come, down, and more with step-by-step instructions for all skill levels.
-author: "For Pets With Love"
-tags: ["dog tricks", "dog training", "basic commands", "positive reinforcement", "obedience training"]
-categories: ["Dog Training"]
 image: images/dog-tricks-training.jpg
+tags:
+- dog tricks
+- dog training
+- basic commands
+- positive reinforcement
+- obedience training
+title: 'How to Teach Dog Basic Tricks: Easy Training Guide'
 ---

 ---